UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - IDEA:
 - Rare sack should have a 5% chance to spawn EPIC items
 - Uncommon sack should have a 5% chance to spawn RARE items

+DO THESE LATER: (They need to be spawned in a special position to work)
+CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
+CURSE: Cursed purple balloon: On Buy, 30% chance to make purchased item DOOMED-5
+CURSE: Goblin glasses: When an item is purchased, steal $1 (QUEEN-3)
+CURSE: Mushroom-wizard: 50% chance to spawn a Tentacle on a random empty-slot
+CURSE: Tentacle: -50 points
+CURSE: Cube slime: On Pulse: 30% chance to make a random item STUCK